derek-baker/docker-cheat-sheet/README.md

 <br>

-TO STOP A DETACHED CONTAINER:
+TO STOP A RUNNING CONTAINER:
 ``` bash
 docker stop $USER
 ```